Make a Mind Jar: A Mindfulness Tool for Anxiety & Stress

 Instructions

-Use the jar when the class is unsettled or individually with children who are upset.
-Have them sit quietly concentrating on the swirling glitter and being aware of their breath, breathing in slowly and deeply while they watch.
-If they’re still unsettled when the glitter stops, shake the jar again to give them a little more time to relax.
+Use the mind jar when the class feels unsettled or with individual children who need a quiet moment.
+Have them sit and focus on the swirling glitter, breathing in slowly and deeply as they watch it settle.
+If they’re still not calm when the glitter stops, just shake it again to give them a little more time.

-You can also use the jar as a timer when you practice mindful breathing with your children asking them to focus on their slow steady breath until the glitter settles.
+You can also use it as a visual timer when you practice mindful breathing with your children, asking them to focus on their slow, steady breath until the glitter falls to the bottom.

-We recommend keeping your jar in a corner of the classroom where students can quietly slip away to calm themselves when they need to.
+Keep the jar in a quiet, accessible part of the classroom so students can take a moment to reset when they need it.

 You may also like...